-Urgelling monastry has been the residence of the Buddhist monks and Lamas following the Lamaistic Mahayana school of thought.
-This monastery is considered as one of the sacred monasteries particularly after the birth of the sixth Dalai Lama Ngawang Gyamtso in 1683 CE.
+Urgelling Monastery was the first of the three monasteries, which was built by Urgen Sangpo.
+He was the younger brother of Terton Pempalingpa- popular treasure-revealer.
+Urgelling Monastery has been the residence of the Buddhist monks and Lamas following the Lamaistic Mahayana school of thought.
+This monastery is considered as one of the sacred monasteries particularly after the birth of the sixth Dalai Lama.
 Restored and enlarged, this monastery was rebuilt in 1699 by Desi Sangye Gyamtso.

 Architecture of Urgelling Monastery

-Urgelling monastery however stopped functioning since 1706 when the sixth Dalai Lama was deposed by Lajang Khan.
+Urgelling Monastery however stopped functioning since 1706 when the sixth Dalai Lama was deposed by Lajang Khan.
 The monastery was then invaded by the army of Lajang Khan.
-The Monastery was finally disserted and all its treasured possessions - scriptures, statues and other holy objects were placed in Tawang monastery.
-After all its invasions, Urgelling monastery is mainly known for providing shelter for the monks who stay in the monastery.
+It was finally then disserted and all its possessions like scriptures, statues and other holy objects were placed in Tawang Monastery.
+After all the invasions, Urgelling Monastery is mainly known for providing shelter to the monks who stay in the monastery.

 Festivals of Urgelling Monastery

-holds prominence.
+The monastery organizes various festivals among which Losar and Torgya hold prominence.
 The Losar festival is celebrated in the month of January.
-It marks the beginning of the New Year according to the lunar calendar.
-The festival lasts for 15 days.
+It marks the beginning of the New Year according to the lunar calendar; the festival lasts for 15 days.
 And Torgya is celebrated by the Lamas of the monastery.
 It is celebrated for three days while starting from the 28th day of the eleventh month of the lunar calendar.